JoshKoiro/Email-Processing-KPI/README.md

 You can update the `.env` file at any time without restarting the container.
 The application will automatically detect changes and reload the configuration.

+### Token Management

+The web interface includes a token management section where you can:

+1. Enter a new access token
+2. Provide a refresh token (if available)
+3. Set token expiration time
+4. View token status and expiration

+Tokens can be updated through this interface without needing to modify the `.env` file directly.

 ## How It Works

 - Hourly job: Counts emails received today and updates the stats